die-tageszeitung/taz-neo/app/src/main/java/de/taz/app/android/ui/pdfViewer/mupdf/README.md

 # MuPDF Android Viewer

-These files are copied from https://github.com/ArtifexSoftware/mupdf-android-viewer and have been slightly modified to be used fro within this project.
+These files are copied from https://github.com/ArtifexSoftware/mupdf-android-viewer and have been modified to be used from within this project.

-For easier merging with the [upstream project](https://github.com/ArtifexSoftware/mupdf-android-viewer) the changes should be kept minimal and being marked with `TAZ`.
+Especially PageView has been heavily rewritten and migrated to kotlin.

-The latest merge was from tag `1.20.1a`.
+The latest merge was from tag `1.22.0a`.

 ## License